rjbeilstein/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Repository for Johns Hopkins Data Science Specialization
+Repository for Johns Hopkins Data Science Specialization.
+Originally created as part of the Course project for "The Data Scientist's Toolbox".